TareqK/Compiler-Construction-Course/Notes/languageTranslation.markdown

 #### Reliability

 Reliability is how much we "trust" a programming language.
-A Program is said to be reliable if it performs well under all conditions.
+A Programing language is said to be reliable if it performs well under all conditions.

 The Reliability issue is effected by the following factors :